Gessilt/LaravelApi/README.md

 }
 ```

-# End, now test it on POSTman
+# End, now test it.

 To run it, you will need start the laravel by: